CiroArtigot/aixeenaseoimages/README.md

 5.- Important notes
 ---------------------------

-* There is no way now to delete the thumbs by button, so if you want to replace the thumb of a image, delete it from the thumbs folder or change the image name (a new thumb will be generated)
+* There is no way now to delete the compressed images by button, so if you want to replace the compressed image, delete it from the thumbs folder or change the image name (a new compressed image will be generated)
-* I'm looking an option to delete the thumbs by url, and an option to delete all too.
+* I'm looking an option to delete the compressed images by url, and an option to delete all too.
 * This extension is on beta mode, so if you are going to use it on production sites remember that is GNU licensed and no there is no warranty.

 6.- Donate